Cuyler36/ACSE-OLD/README.md

-# ACSE - Animal Crossing Save Editor
+# ACSE - Animal Crossing Save Editor OLD (OUTDATED)

 ACSE is a save editor for the GameCube version of Animal Crossing.

+## If you want a better, working editor, go here: https://github.com/Cuyler36/ACSE

 ## Features
 * Player Editing